brandonbrown/DWA/ClassContent/Module-1-ClassOverview/ClassInfo.md

 ### Deployment Cycle

-With this Project Spec in hand you will develop and deploy your application through the specified Project Milestones and onto your proposed live server!
-You will employ the full use of git and Github to manage the deployment and feedback process.
+With your Project Spec in hand you will develop and deploy your application through the specified Project Milestones and onto your proposed live server!
+You will employ the full use of Git and Github to manage the deployment and feedback process.

+Your MVP will have been built with a local deployment expectation.

+The Live Release will be built on a live server and accessible by the Capstone Project Team.

 * Local
     * MVP
-* Live
+* Live Release
-    * Alpha
+    * Alpha Release
-    * Beta
+    * Beta Release
-    * Release
+    * Public Release

 # Contact Policy